Lars Physant

-Lars Physant (born April 24, 1957, Copenhagen, Denmark) lives and works in Barcelona since 1994, is a Danish painter whose conceptual expression has its roots in naturalism and realism.
+Lars Physant (born April 24, 1957) is a Danish painter whose conceptual expression has its roots in naturalism and realism.
 Amongst his earliest influences are C.W.
 Eckersberg, Christen Købke, J.Th.
 Lundbye, Wilhelm Hammershøi, Vermeer van Delft, Claude Monet and Georges Seurat.
 He is especially known for his royal portraits and his concept of Multiversal Realism expressed on relief structures of wood.
+He has lived and worked in Barcelona since 1994.

 Biography

-Lars Physant started drawing at a very early age.
+Lars Physant was born in Copenhagen, and started drawing at a very early age.
 As a teenager, he would draw on very small pieces of paper, which could easily be hidden away, so no one would see them.
 Later on in his career in 2005, he eventually showed these drawings to the public in his retrospective exhibition, El transit de la llum, in Castell de Benedormiens, Castell d’Aro, Spain.

 In 1986, he created the illustrations for the Danish and Norwegian editions of J. R. R. Tolkien's book Tree & Leaf which were shown in 22 exhibitions all over Scandinavia.
 In 1987, he began working on a book on the history of Rome's squares Rom – pladsernes by.
 His aim was to depict each one of Rome's 40 squares by drawing and painting outdoors in the open air (au plein air), like the painters of the Danish Golden Age used to do.
 No help from a photograph could be used.
 Many exhibitions stemmed from his 8 months Italian experience.
 In 1996 Physant created paintings for the second book on Rome by Ole Askov Olsen, Glimt af et glemt Rom, describing unknown places of the city.
 This time photographic references were allowed.

 The encounter with Rome, the Mediterranean culture and especially the light in the region inspired him tremendously and when he in 1994 had the opportunity to spend a year in Barcelona working on an exhibition for his gallery in Copenhagen, it proved to be a turning point for him and he settled permanently in Barcelona.

 Lars Physant's visited Rajasthan in 2009.
 He had the opportunity to do some painting during his stay in Udaipur, and afterwards he travelled 2,500 kilometres by road, stopping off at several cities, seeing landscapes and people, visiting temples and other sights, until he reached Varanasi.
 This site, sacred to Hindus, inspired the painting entitled Lyspassion II – Sankt Hans Dag.
 Manikarnika Ghat.
 Varanasi.
 Physant produced several works inspired bu his visit to India, included in several exhibitions in Spain, Belgium and Denmark.